 Manufacturing productivity in the aerospace industry has been greatly increased by the automation and programmability of CNC machining.
 CNC machines can run constantly with little human involvement after they are programmed.
 Multiple operations can be carried out simultaneously on various component surfaces by multi-axis CNC machines.

-Pre-programming and re-programming CNC machines is quick and simple.
+Pre-programming and re-programming aerospace CNC machining is quick and simple.
 This makes producing several parts or components on the same machine possible in a single shift.
 Consequently, reducing production cycles and downtime and increasing productivity overall.

 Reducing Production Costs